gateio/gateapi-java/docs/SpotApi.md

         SpotApi apiInstance = new SpotApi(defaultClient);
         Integer page = 1; // Integer | Page number
         Integer limit = 100; // Integer | Maximum number of records returned in one page in each currency pair String account = "cross_margin"; // String | Specify operation account.
 Default to spot and margin account if not specified.
-Set to `cross_margin` to operate against margin account try {
+Set to `cross_margin` to operate against margin account.
+Portfolio margin account must set to `cross_margin` only try {
             List<OpenOrders> result = apiInstance.listAllOpenOrders()
                         .page(page)